 Claim using WDA

-As stated above, the majority of assets you buy for your business can be claimed for using AIA but you should claim using WDA instead in the following instances:
+Most of the assets you buy for your business can be claimed for using AIA.
+However, you should claim using WDA instead in the following instances:

-- Where the items or equipment doesn’t qualify for AIA, including cars, items you owned before you set up the company and/or gifts of items you use in the business
+- Where the items or equipment don’t qualify for AIA.
+This includes cars and items you owned before you set up the company and/or gifts of items you use in the business

-- Where you’ve already claimed for an item that exceeds the AIA amount (see below)
+- Where you’ve already claimed for an item that exceeds the AIA amount.